7 Best Wireless Gaming Keyboards in 2025: The Ultimate Guide

 - USB-C charging port

-- Pass-through charging
+- Pass-through charging for uninterrupted play

 - Quick charge capabilities